-Owing to many advantages over silicon, silicon carbide (SiC), in particular its 4H polytype, is becoming a mainstream material for the industry of high-power electronics.^{1,2} Due to its wide bandgap, radiation hardness, high breakdown field, and melting point, SiC is also a promising semiconductor for the fabrication of nuclear radiation detectors working in harsh environments, including at high temperature and dense radiation fields.^{3-5}
+Owing to many advantages over silicon, silicon carbide (SiC), in particularly its 4H polytype, is becoming a mainstream material for the industry of high-power electronics.
+Due to its wide band gap, radiation hardness, high breakdown field and melting point, SiC is also a promising semiconductor for the fabrication of nuclear radiation detectors working in harsh environments, including at high temperature and dense radiation fields.3-5

-SiC-based diodes for radiation detection are highly sensitive to defects that introduce deep carrier traps,3 especially to those with large capture cross sections for minority carriers which hold the actual impact signal.
-Point defects in SiC are mainly created during (i) semiconductor material growth, (ii) device processing by ion-implantation, or (iii) during operation under radiation conditions.6 It is therefore crucial to understand the effects of accumulated radiation damage on the electrical properties of these devices between ground states.
-In this work, we investigate single and double capture/ emission processes involving a major recombination center in 4H-SiC, namely, the $Z{1/2}$ electron trap, by combining spacecharge measurements and first-principles calculations.
-The $Z{1/2}$ trap is a prominent defect in 4H-SiC irradiated, for instance, with electrons or neutrons^{7,8} and can be observed by conventional deep level transient spectroscopy (DLTS) as a conspicuous peak around room temperature.^{9,10} It is usually present in the as-grown material with concentrations in the range of $10^{12}-10^{13}$ cm-3, and it is strongly anchored to the lattice being stable up to about $1400 \,^{\circ}\text{C}$.^{11-13} Early DLTS experiments by Hemmingsson et al.^{14,15} assigned Z{1/2} to the superposition of two nearly identical Z1 and Z2 negative-U defect transitions, each located on a different sub-lattice site.
+SiC-based diodes for radiation detection are highly sensitive to defects that introduce deep carrier traps, especially to those with large capture cross section for minority carriers which hold the actual impact signal.
+Point defects in SiC are mainly created during i) semiconductor material growth, ii) device processing by ion-implantation or iii) during operation under radiation conditions.
+It is therefore crucial to understand the effects of accumulated radiation damage on the electrical properties of these devices.

+In this work we investigate single and double capture/emission processes involving a major recombination center in 4H-SiC, namely the $Z{1/2}$ electron trap, by combining space-charge measurements and first-principles calculations.
+The $Z{1/2}$ trap is a prominent defect in 4H-SiC irradiated for instance with electrons or neutrons, and can be observed by conventional deep level transient spectroscopy (DLTS) as a conspicuous peak around room temperature.
+It is usually present in as-grown material in concentrations in the range $10^{12}$ - $10^{13}$ cm-3, and it is strongly anchored to the lattice being stable up to about 1400 °C.11-13 Early DLTS experiments by Hemmingsson et al. assigned Z1/2 to the superposition of two nearly identical Z1 and Z2 negative-U defect transitions, each located on a different sub-lattice site.
 The negative-U ordering of levels implies that during the two-electron filling of the defect, the binding energy (trap depth) of the second electron is higher than that of the first one.
-Hence, during the reverse process, the thermal emission of the first electron immediately induces a second emission.
+Hence, during the reverse process, thermal emission of the first electron immediately induces a second emission.

-More recently, by connecting electron paramagnetic resonance (EPR) and photo-EPR data with the DLTS results, it was possible to ascribe $Z{1/2}$ to transitions involving the carbon vacancy (V_C) in 4H-SiC on distinct sub-lattice sites.16 Furthermore, since the metastable EPR-active state was found to be the negative charge state, it became clear that the main $Z{1/2}$ peak had to be connected to a $Z{1/2}^{=} \rightarrow Z{1/2}^{-} + e^{-} \rightarrow Z{1/2}^{0} + 2e^{-}$ emission sequence.
-This is commonly labeled as $Z{1/2}(=/0)$, where the first emission is the rate-limiting step, corresponding to the measured thermal activation energy (ΔE_a).
-We also note that based on carrier concentration profiles obtained at several temperatures using implanted/annealed samples, $Z{1/2}$ cannot be a donor.17 a)Electronic mail: jose.coutinho@ua.pt between different configurations.^{18,19} Hence, activation energies for carrier emission often differ significantly from the values of the thermodynamic energy levels.20 The latter are obtained by subtracting a capture barrier ΔE{σ} from ΔE{a} .
-While it was not possible to measure the temperaturedependence of the cross sections (and respective barriers) for the first electron capture, the second capture showed barriers of $\Delta E{\sigma} = 65$ meV and 80 meV for Z1 and Z2, placing the (=/-) levels at $E{c} - 0.67$ eV and $E{c} - 0.71$ eV, respectively.14
+More recently, by connecting electron paramagnetic resonance (EPR) and photo-EPR data with the DLTS results, it was possible to ascribe $Z{1/2}$ to transitions involving the carbon vacancy (Vc) in 4H-SiC on distinct sub-lattice sites.
+Further, since the metastable EPR-active state was found to be the negative charge state, it became clear that the main $Z{1/2}$ peak had to be connected to a $Z^{=}{1/2} \rightarrow Z^{-}{1/2} + e^{-} \rightarrow Z^{0}{1/2} + 2e^{-}$ emission sequence.
+This is commonly labelled as $Z{1/2}(=/0)$ , where the first emission is the rate-limiting step, corresponding to the measured thermal activation energy ( $\Delta E_a$ ).
+We also note that based on carrier concentration profiles obtained at several temperatures using implanted/annealed samples, $Z{1/2}$ cannot be a donor.